sysread/fnord/README.md

   - support for "accumulator" agents
 - user-configurable system prompt for a given project
 - ask: report how old the index is
+- update command to run `mix escript.install github sysread/fnord` for you